Streamline New Product Introduction (NPI)

 - Collaboration.
 Once all information, processes, and teams are connected in a single system, you can enable fast collaboration.
 Collaboration should support formal gated collaboration and approval processes like automated engineering change order reviews that are connected to the product record.
 In addition, informal collaboration should allow for shared discussion threads in between the spaces of formal collaboration to share insights and potential concerns with the product design.
 Having a simple, web-based cloud solution enables even the least technical of teams around the world to easily access and collaborate around the product.
 Systems should be easy to set up, configure, and use.
 Having a cloud-based application removes not only infrastructure hurdles, but it provides a simpler and more intuitive way for teams to share information without intensive system training.

 Learn How to Streamline your Product Development Processes

-New product development (NPD) and new product introduction (NPI) practices have shifted drastically over the last decade as companies have picked up the pace of innovation to survive and prosper in the face of customer demands for greater performance at a lower price, increased global competition, and more stringent regulatory requirements.
+Today's high-tech electronics companies have picked up the pace of innovation to survive and prosper in the face of customer demands for greater performance at a lower price, increased global competition, and more stringent regulatory requirements.

 Read this white paper to learn how to streamline your product development and launch processes.